 Breed Standard and History

 Pointers are compact, powerful dogs bred for the field.
-They have a deep chest and are well-muscled through their neck, shoulders, and hindquarters.
+They have a deep chest and are well-muscled through the neck, shoulders, and hindquarters.
 Their chiseled heads have a deep, square muzzle and an aristocratic profile.
-The Pointer's soft ears hang naturally, close to their head, and are soft to the touch.
+The Pointer's soft ears hang naturally, close to the head, and are soft to the touch.
 They have large, round eyes that convey intelligence and alertness.
 Pointers are calm and dignified, and make exceptionally good company.

 Pointers have been hunting companions since at least the mid-1600s.
 Their ancestors were Spanish Pointers, who were skilled at pointing, but were bigger and slower going than their agile descendants.
 Among the breeds crossbred to create today's pointer were Foxhounds, Bloodhounds, Greyhounds, and setters—making it clear why they are often considered the quintessential hunting dog.
 As with many breeds, Pointers were favorites of aristocratic families before they were more widely embraced.
 It's unknown exactly when Pointers crossed the pond to the US, but in the late 1800s a Pointer became the symbol of the Westminster Kennel Club.
 The breed was officially recognized by the American Kennel Club in 1870.